bitcoinbrisbane/bitcoinbrisbane.com.au/README.md

 ## Event Sponsorship Packages
 For the Bitcoin Brisbane Meetup https://www.meetup.com/bitcoinbrisbane

 Individual events can be sponsored.
 All sponsors will be included on the Bitcoin Brisbane website and meetup pages.
+Sponsorship packages are including GST and funds are directly contributed towards the events, in the form of catering and door prizes.

 | Ethereum Package | Bitcoin Package | Dogecoin Package |
 |---|---|---|
 | $300 | $500 | $1,000 |

-* Sponsorship packages are including GST and funds are directly contributed towards the events, in the form of catering and door prizes. *

-## Sponsors
+## Sponsors and previous sponsors

+* Blockchain Australia
+* Swyftx
+* Independent Reserve

 ## Meetup code of conduct